isc-projects/kea/doc/guide/ddns.rst

 Configuring the DHCP-DDNS Server
 ================================

-Before starting ``kea-dhcp-ddns`` module for the first time, a configuration file must be created.
-The following default configuration is a template that can be customized to your requirements.
+Before starting the ``kea-dhcp-ddns`` module for the first time, a configuration file must be created.
+The following default configuration is a template that can be customized to individual requirements.

 ::